kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/outline.md

 ## Design overview

-In very brief: the design is to reduce the edge placement problem to kcp's TMC problem, using as many "anycast" TMC Placement objects (each constrained to effectively be "unicast") as are needed to achieve the "multicast" semantics of an EdgePlacement object.
+In very brief: the design approach is to reduce the edge placement problem to kcp's TMC problem, using as many "anycast" TMC Placement objects (each constrained to effectively be "unicast") as are needed to achieve the "multicast" semantics of an EdgePlacement object.
 A central idea of the reduction is to maintain a unique _mailbox workspace_ in the center for each edge cluster.

 However: to fully realize the goals of this PoC we will have to use a modified version of TMC, which differs from today's TMC in ways